ccntrq/web-ccntrq/pages/perl-weekly-challenge/challenge-153-task-1.md

 For a factorial we generate the range `1 .. $n` and pass it to the imported `product` routine.
-For the left factorials we first generate a list of the factorials that we need and sum the up.
+For the left factorials we first generate a list of the factorials that we need and then sum them up.

 ```perl
 sub fac($n) {